Maximizing Revenue Through Strategic Mobile App Pricing Models

 Final Thoughts

 Monetizing an app takes a bit more thought than just adding a price tag.
-Different mobile app pricing models have proven to be successful in generating revenue provided the model is a good match for the app content.
+Different mobile app pricing models have proven to be successful in generating revenue, provided the model is a good match for the app content.
 There are several considerations to factor into the pricing model used and market research will give you much of the data you require to make an informed decision.
 The best thing about having different app pricing strategies available is that you can try different ones and gauge which resonates more with users.
-To be successful with app development, your app has to have value, contain the features that users need, and a pricing model that keeps it affordable, but does not impact user expectations.
+To be successful with app development, your app has to have value, contain the features that users need, and have a pricing model that keeps it affordable, but does not impact user expectations.

 Rich Makover works as a Fractional Chief Sales Officer at Digital Authority Partners, a fractional marketing agency with offices in Chicago, San Diego, and Las Vegas.